mnr/writing-wip/dimensions_living_book/assistedLife.md

 But, as Dr. Ian Malcolm dryly observes, "Life finds a way."
 (Jurassic Park.
 Look it up.)
 Evergreen Meadows Senior Community simply doesn't have enough staff to police the halls all day and all night.

 Greta's new friend Bobbi shows up at the door, knocks, and Greta lets her in.
-Virus be dammed.
+Virus be damned.

 "Want to have a beer?"
 Bobbi asks.